jbrown2155/week_12_NLP/README.md

-# Unit 12—Tales from the Crypto
+# Tales from the Crypto

 ![Stock Sentiment](Images/sentimental.jpeg)

 ## Background

-There's been a lot of hype in the news lately about cryptocurrency, so you want to take stock, so to speak, of the latest news headlines regarding Bitcoin and Ethereum to get a better feel for the current public sentiment around each coin.
+There's been a lot of hype in the news lately about cryptocurrency, so I wanted to take stock, so to speak, of the latest news headlines regarding Bitcoin and Ethereum to get a better feel for the current public sentiment around each coin.

-In this assignment, you will apply natural language processing to understand the sentiment in the latest news articles featuring Bitcoin and Ethereum.
-You will also apply fundamental NLP techniques to better understand the other factors involved with the coin prices such as common words and phrases and organizations and entities mentioned in the articles.
+In this assignment, I applied natural language processing to understand the sentiment in the latest news articles featuring Bitcoin and Ethereum.
+I also applied fundamental NLP techniques to better understand the other factors involved with the coin prices such as common words and phrases and organizations and entities mentioned in the articles.

 Complete the following tasks: